The Monkees (TV series): Decline and cancellation

 For its first season (1966–1967), the series fared well in the television ratings bolstered by several hit records by the band.
 The Monkees became a huge pop culture sensation.
 However, the public did not realize the show and the band were just a regularly produced television series and the Monkees characters did not write or perform their own studio music except to provide the vocals.
 The only exception were their live performances.
 When the truth became known, there was considerable backlash from many fans and music critics.
 Liner notes for a 2006 re-release of More of the Monkees also noted that the album sales had consistently outperformed the TV show's Nielsen ratings; more were listening to the Monkees than watching The Monkees on TV.
 The West Coast American recording industry had many session musicians under contract performing for many musical acts, such as the Wrecking Crew, that recorded for the Monkees and many other music groups of this era, so this was nothing new.

 However, NBC responded to the criticism and internal tensions by retooling the show in its second season with the Monkees now writing and performing much of their own music that was much less pop-oriented.
 Moreover, Don Kirshner, the producer for the Monkees for their first season and responsible for their first smash hits, was terminated by Colgems Records, resulting in a much less bubblegum rock sound for the band.
 In addition, the first season's clean cut looks were replaced by more hippy-looking attire.
 By 1968, both NBC and the band felt the series had run its course, as even with the changes, the formulaic premises of each episode were beginning to repeat themselves.
 The series was cancelled in 1968.

-The series finale, Dolenz's original story "The Frodis Caper", was written as a satire of the industry and a parting shot thereto: an evil eye resembling the CBS logo is hypnotizing television viewers everywhere and the Monkees trace it to an alien plant being manipulated by a villain seeking world domination.
+The series finale, Dolenz's original story "The Frodis Caper", featuring guest star Rip Taylor, was written as a satire of the industry and a parting shot thereto: an evil eye resembling the CBS logo is hypnotizing television viewers everywhere and the Monkees trace it to an alien plant being manipulated by a villain seeking world domination.
 When the plant emits smoke, it pacifies the villain, the meaning of which Dolenz stated he would leave to the imagination of the viewer.
 Tim Buckley, as a special guest, closes out the series with his "Song to the Siren".

 Had the series been renewed for a third season, the Monkees had planned on abandoning the sitcom format and retooling the series.
 Ideas that had been bandied about included a music-centered live show, a variety show or a sketch comedy series.

 In 1968, The Monkees starred in their own motion picture titled Head.
 Elements of the series were included in the film.
 The film did poorly at the box office and criticism was mostly mixed.